Flushing, Queens: Korean community

-There is a Koreatown which originated in Flushing, but has since spread eastward to Murray Hill, Bayside, Douglaston, and Little Neck in Queens, and also into Nassau County.
+There is a Koreatown that originated in Flushing, but has since spread eastward to Murray Hill, Bayside, Douglaston, and Little Neck in Queens, and also into Nassau County.
 The Koreatown has historically been centered around Union Street, with the later growth being concentrated around Northern Boulevard east of Union Street.
-As of the 2010 United States Census, the Korean population of Queens was 64,107.
+As of the 2010 United States census, the Korean population of Queens was 64,107.

 In the 1980s, a continuous stream of Korean immigrants emerged into Flushing, many of whom began as workers in the medical field or Korean international students who had moved to New York City to find or initiate professional or entrepreneurial positions.
 They established a foothold on Union Street in Flushing between 35th and 41st Avenues, featuring restaurants and karaoke (noraebang) bars, grocery markets, education centers and bookstores, banking institutions, offices, consumer electronics vendors, apparel boutiques, and other commercial enterprises.
 As the community grew in wealth and population and rose in socioeconomic status, Koreans expanded their presence eastward along Northern Boulevard, buying homes in more affluent and less dense neighborhoods in Queens and Nassau County.
 This expansion has led to the creation of an American Meokjagolmok, or Korean Restaurant Street, around the Murray Hill station.
 The eastward pressure to expand was also created by the inability to move westward due to the Flushing Chinatown on Main Street.
-Per the 2010 United States Census, the Korean population of Queens was 64,107, representing the largest municipality in the United States with a density of at least 500 Korean Americans per square mile.
+Per the 2010 United States census, the Korean population of Queens was 64,107, representing the largest municipality in the United States with a density of at least 500 Korean Americans per square mile.
 The Korean American population, consisting of 218,764 individuals in the New York metropolitan area, is the second largest population of ethnic Koreans outside Korea.

 The Korea Times, a news organization based in Seoul, carries a significant presence in the Long Island Koreatown.
 The Long Island Koreatown features numerous restaurants that serve both traditional and/or regional Korean cuisine.
 Korean is spoken frequently alongside English and Chinese varieties, and retail signs employing the Hangul alphabet are ubiquitous.
 A significant array of social services toward assisting recent and established Korean immigrants is available in Koreatown.
 There is also a significant population of Korean-Chinese or Chinese-Koreans in Flushing who can speak Mandarin, Korean, and English.